johndevs/gradle-vaadin-plugin/README.md

 * ``vaadin.version`` - Vaadin version (Vaadin 6 and 7 supported).
 Defaults to latest Vaadin 7
 * ``vaadin.widgetset`` - The fully qualified name of the widgetset (eg. com.example.helloworld.MyWidgetset)
 * ``vaadin.widgetsetGenerator`` - The fully qualified name of the widgetset generator.
-* ``vaadin.servletVersion`` - What server version is your application using.
-Default is 2.5
 * ``vaadin.debugPort`` - On what port should the debugger listen.
 Default is 8000
 * ``vaadin.manageWidgetset`` - Should the plugin manage the widgetset for you.
 Default is true.
 * ``vaadin.manageDependencies`` - Should the plugin manage the Vaadin depencies for you.
 Default is true.